Safety » Operator nomination and registration

 Register of current operators

 Under the Safety Regulations, NOPSEMA maintains and publishes a register of current operators.
-Register - Current operators - 31 March 2017 (PDF 102KB)
+Register - Current operators - 30 June 2017 (PDF 100KB)

 Operators should use FM0008 - Facility operator nomination - Rev 22 - February 2017 (DOCX 178KB) as the standard nomination for each facility located in either Commonwealth or Victorian designated coastal waters.
 One form should be used for each facility.
 Connecting pipelines with separate licence numbers should be nominated separately.